Security guard: Hong Kong

 In Hong Kong, the term Security Officer refers to a senior staff member who supervises a team of security personnel.
-The staff who work under security officers' supervision are called Security Guards.
+The staff who work under the supervision of security officers are called security guards.

 Legislation

 Before 1 October 1996, private security personnel were regulated by the Watchmen Ordinance (Chapter 299).
-However, there were many problems with that system of regulation—for example, there were no restrictions as to whom may establish private security service companies to provide security services to a client.
-Also, there was no regulation of people whom may perform installation of security systems.
-Some employers hired "caretakers" instead of security guards to avoid their responsibilities under the ordinance (in formal definition, "caretakers" are supposed to provide facilities management service, although security service, which provided to residential properties, takes some parts of facilities management service).
-As a result, the Hong Kong Government enacted a wholly new law, the Security and Guarding Services Ordinance (Chapter 460), to replace the Watchmen Ordinance.
+However, there were many problems with that regulatory system—for example, there were no restrictions on who could establish private security companies to provide security services to clients.
+Also, there was no regulation of people who may install security systems.
+Some employers hired "caretakers" instead of security guards to avoid their responsibilities under the ordinance (by definition, "caretakers" are supposed to provide facilities management services, although security services provided to residential properties include some aspects of facilities management).
+As a result, the Hong Kong Government enacted a new law, the Security and Guarding Services Ordinance (Chapter 460), to replace the Watchmen Ordinance.

 According to the Security and Guarding Services Ordinance: